 I fear that something is being missed, though.
 Before you get to our lovely pictures, there's some text.
 I underlined two points I want to explain on the blog today.

 1. Demonstrated interest is not a factor during Early Action or Regular Decision.

 I've gotten several emails from students in the last two weeks that contain declarations of love for UVA and even promises to enroll if we offer admission.
-I get that there are schools out there that are using interest right now, but we don't not expect or desire students to tell us where UVA is on their list of colleges.
+I get that there are schools out there that are using interest right now, but we don't expect or desire students to tell us where UVA is on their list of colleges.
 Your application is enough demonstration of interest for us.